-HIS 2213 Western Civilization I 3 Hours A survey of the political, social, and cultural aspects of Western Civilization from its roots in the ancient empires of Mesopotamia and Egypt through the Roman period and medieval Europe.
+A survey of the political, social, and cultural aspects of Western Civilization from its roots in the ancient empires of Mesopotamia and Egypt through the Roman period and medieval Europe.
 Special emphasis is placed on the forces and people that brought change and progress in the region.

-HIS 2243 Western Civilization II 3 Hours A survey of the political, social, and cultural aspects of European and American civilization from the Age of Discovery until the present time.
+HIS 2243 Western Civilization II

+A survey of the political, social, and cultural aspects of European and American civilization from the Age of Discovery until the present time.
 Nationalism, colonization, technology, revolutions, and industrialization receive special emphasis.

-HIS 3313 Ancient Civilizations 3 Hours A study of the Egyptian, Israelite, Assyrian, Babylonian, Greek, and Roman civilizations along with other civilizations of importance found in the Middle East and Mediterranean regions.
+A study of the Egyptian, Israelite, Assyrian, Babylonian, Greek, and Roman civilizations along with other civilizations of importance found in the Middle East and Mediterranean regions.
 The course traces the history, religion, government, and society of each civilization.

-HIS 3323 Twentieth-Century America 3 Hours A study of American social, political, economic, cultural, and diplomatic history from the turn of the century to the present time.
+HIS 3323 Twentieth-Century America

+A study of American social, political, economic, cultural, and diplomatic history from the turn of the century to the present time.
 Topics that receive in-depth coverage include the major wars, the Great Depression, increasing pluralism in American society, the Cold War, the decade of the 1960's, and the fall of communism.
 (Prerequisite: HIS 1123)

-HIS 3333 Advanced Topics in American History Through 1900 3 Hours

-A study of the most important issues of American history from colonial times through 1900.
+HIS 3333 Advanced Topics in American History Through 1900 3 Hours from colonial times through 1900.
 Topics that receive major emphasis include interaction between Native Americans and European settlers, American political ideology, the frontier, manifest destiny, industrialization, slavery, reform movements, the Civil War and Reconstruction, and segregation.
 (Prerequisite: HIS 1113)